 Much of Paudge’s varied life has been dominated by adventure and travel, marked by periods of stoicism, fortitude and indefatigable physical energy.
 Such a life carried with it a fair share of risk, misfortune, lucky escape, brushes with the law, mystery, intrigue as well as moments of wonderful happiness and extreme elation.
-Thanks to whatever guardian angel he had, his life was steered out of difficult situations to survive for the next adventure as if to quell his untamed spirit.
+Thanks to whatever guardian angel he had, his life was steered out of difficult situations to survive for the next adventure; as if to attempt to quell his insatiable untamed free spirit.

 Even his conception was something of a miracle that took place on the Blue Train from Paris to the south of France, an event that seemed to seal his fate as an intrepid traveller.
 He was born in Dublin of an Irish mother and English father of French Huguenot decent.
-Their shared love of horses or smidgen of Scottish ancestry did not save their short lived marriage.
-Paudge was reared during his first seven years on a Tipperary farm; an idyllic free spirited start to his life.
+Their marriage did not survive long, and Paudge was reared during his first seven years on a Tipperary farm; an idyllic free spirited start to his life.
 He was then sent to boarding school in England which he hated.
 He completed his schooling with no great academic results.

-After leaving school and with no fixed direction or career in mind he spent two years in London working firstly for a year in Inchcape and Co, a shipping company that he was inveigled into through an introduction to the chairman by his grandmother.
-He did not like the claustrophobic atmosphere of the City and paper pushing so he resigned and chose to work in a factory for a while as an apprentice with an engineering company.
+After leaving school with no fixed direction or career in mind he spent two years in London working firstly for a year in Inchcape and Co, a shipping company that he was inveigled into through an introduction to the chairman by his grandmother.
+He did not like the paper pushing claustrophobic atmosphere of the City, so he resigned and chose to work for a while in a factory as an apprentice with an engineering company.
 While in London his first lucky escape happened when he crashed his motor bike into a lorry.
 He worked in various small companies until he decided to emigrate to Canada.
-He failed to pass the interview as he had no skill to offer that country so then chose Australia that seemed to welcome anyone at the time.
+He failed to pass the interview because he had no skill to offer that country, so then chose Australia that seemed to welcome anyone at the time.

 He spent 2 years based in London particularly around the Portobello Road.
-A hedonistic life experience and when not under sedation he worked at various part time jobs saving enough money to head to South America via West Africa.
-Passing through Morocco he had much of his money mysteriously stolen so had to abandon South America as the final destination.
+A hedonistic life experience that was not sustainable and from which he had to escape.
+He saved enough money to head to South America via West Africa.
+Passing through Morocco he had much of his money mysteriously stolen, and had to abandon South America as the final destination.
 Instead he made a tour of the West African countries passing through countries including Senegal, Mali, Upper Volta (Burkino Faso) Nigeria, and Algeria.
 While in Ghana he was named an Alleluia man (a priest) and almost got swept out to sea while trying to walk on water.
 He returned though the Sahara desert on top of a truck, which was the highlight of the journey.
-A year later he discovered he had brought back a life threatening parasite but was saved by the care of the St Charles hospital in London.
-While recuperating from heavy metal drugs he decided to devote his attentions to working on farms mainly in Hertfordshire building up enough experience and intent to enter agricultural college.
+A year later he discovered he had brought back a life threatening parasite, but was saved by the care of the St Charles hospital in London.
+While recuperating from heavy metal drugs he decided to devote his attentions to working on farms mainly in Hertfordshire, building up enough experience and intent to enter agricultural college.
 In 1974 he graduated with a National Certificate in Agriculture.
-But while at the college he became disenchanted by modern farming methods especially the reliance on chemicals and wrote his final thesis on organic methods with some help from the Soil Association.
-At that time very few people recognised the benefits of organic farming but by luck he found a job on an organic pig/barley farm near St Albans that was in tune with his philosophy.
+But while at the college he became disenchanted by modern farming methods especially the reliance on chemicals, and wrote his final thesis on organic methods with some help from the Soil Association.
+At that time very few people recognised the benefits of organic farming, but by luck he found a job on an organic pig/barley farm near St Albans, that was in tune with his philosophy.
 He also was interested in self sufficiency so he sold all his vehicles and machinery, and bought a bicycle as his means of transport.
 He also started learning to play the violin and took lessons under a great teacher in the classical form.

-While living in Baile an Lochaigh many people from the city came to study Irish and on several occasions one Brian de Staic (now a well known jeweller) turned up with his bagpipes.
+While living in Baile an Lochaigh many people from the city came to study Irish and on several occasions a friend turned up with his bagpipes.
 He entered the house in the dead of night and made a dramatic entrance to the small abode.
-Paudge was so impressed that he had to get a set of pipes for himself and in the autumn of 1978 started his life as an itinerant musician which took him to America, Mexico, Guatemala, Belize, Hong Kong Japan and Taiwan.
+Paudge was so impressed that he had to get a set of pipes for himself and in the autumn of 1978 started his life as an itinerant musician which took him to America, Mexico, Guatemala, Belize, Hong Kong, Japan and Taiwan.
 The first visit to America was a whistle stop tour including many cities but gave him a taste for the life as a jet setting musician.
-In the autumn of the following year after working in Dublin he cycled from Boston to New Orleans that became his home away from home every winter for five years.
+In the autumn of the following year after working in Dublin, he cycled from Boston to New Orleans, a wonderful city that became his home away from home every winter for five years.

-While in Belize Paudge was knife attacked which left him badly cut and bruised and on his return to New Orleans took up classes in karate and at the same time started learning Japanese with the view to carrying on his martial studies in Japan.
+While in Belize Paudge was knife attacked which left him badly cut and bruised.
+On his return to New Orleans he took up classes in karate and at the same time started learning Japanese with the view to carrying on his martial studies in Japan.

 In June of 1983 Paudge visited Japan for the first time since 1969 and trained for 6 weeks at the tough and ruthless headquarters of the Japan Karate Association.
 In December of the same year he left America for the last time and spent the winter in Taiwan.
 Over the following years he often returned to Japan for additional karate training.